|Fall 2018||Spring 2019||Summer 2019|

 Are DNC internships paid?

-How should I respond to the essay questions?
+How should I respond to the essay question?

-Each of the essay questions should be answered separately.
-Each response should be no more than 500 words in length.
+The response to the essay question should be no more than 500 words in length.
 Do not exceed the word limit.

 My school is on the quarter system.
 Can I still participate?

 Yes, you are welcome to apply.
 Please note the official dates for the program above.